Dear readers,

 2. Teeing Area (formerly “teeing ground”) – where the player starts the hole (a rectangle two club-lengths deep, measured from the outside of the tee markers)

 3. Penalty Areas – all bodies of water (formerly “water hazards”) and any other areas of the course the Committee chooses to define as a penalty area (e.g., deserts, jungles, lava rock fields, dense woods, etc.).
 Note that if a penalty area has not been marked as red or yellow, it is treated by default as a red penalty area.
 Also, if the edge of a body of water is not marked, it is defined by its natural boundary.
-And finally, open watercourses that are dry except in the rainy season (e.g., drainage ditches, run-off areas) may be defined by the Committee as part of the general area (meaning it is not penalty area).
+And finally, open watercourses that are dry except in the rainy season (e.g., drainage ditches, run-off areas) may be defined by the Committee as part of the general area (meaning it is not a penalty area).

 4. Bunkers – read the Definition to learn what is not considered part of the bunker